 If you love exploring more about historical sites then this is one the few exceptional sites you need not miss to visit while on safari in Africa.
 This monument was unveiled in 1948 and straddles Franschhoek, Western Cape-South Africa.
 It is dedicated to cultural influences which Huguenots came with to Cape Colony after the immigration between the 17th and 18 centuries.
 This memorial site was designed by J.C.
 Jongens and its construction was accomplished in 1945.
 Its 3 high arches denote the Holy Trinity, the Father, the Son, and Holy Spirit.
 At the top of the arches, there is a sun of righteousness, and over it, the cross of their Christian Faith.

-The central female figure, established by Coert Steynberg, personifies religious freedom with a bible in her one hand and broken chain in another.
+The central female figure, established by Coert Steynberg, personifies religious freedom with a bible in one hand and a broken chain in another.
 She is casting off her cloak of oppression and her position on top of the globe shows her spiritual freedom.
 The fleur de lis on her robe denotes a noble spirit and character.
-On the extreme southern side, it shows the symbols of their religion, culture and art, viticulture and agriculture.
-The water pond on other hand reflects the colonnade behind it and expresses the untouched tranquility of mind and spiritual peace the Huguenots experienced after much strife and conflict.
+On the extreme southern side, it shows the symbols of their religion, culture and art, viticulture, and agriculture.
+The water pond on the other hand reflects the colonnade behind it and expresses the untouched tranquility of mind and spiritual peace the Huguenots experienced after much strife and conflict.

-Conclusively, like most historical sites in Africa, the Huguenot monument equally rewards travelers with lots amazing history that it holds that is worth sharing.
+Conclusively, like most historical sites in Africa, the Huguenot monument equally rewards travelers with lots of amazing history that it holds that is worth sharing.